Paint and Air Quality: Picking Healthy Paints for Your Home

 What Are VOCs and Why Do They Matter?

-Volatile organic compounds (VOCs) are chemicals that release gasses into the air, often called off-gassing.
-They are commonly found in paints, stains, and other building materials.
-Many VOCs are known carcinogens and respiratory irritants.
+VOCs are chemicals that off-gas into the air, commonly found in paints, stains, and building materials.
+Many are carcinogens and respiratory irritants.

-• VOCs include chemicals like formaldehyde, toluene, and acetone.
-They are used as solvents and to improve the properties of paint.
+- Examples include formaldehyde, toluene, and acetone, which are used as solvents in paint.

-• Consider natural, plant-based paints made from ingredients like citrus, linseed, or mineral oils and waxes.
-They have zero VOCs and a subtle natural finish.
+- Consider natural, plant-based paints made with citrus, linseed, or mineral oils and waxes for zero VOCs and a natural finish.

 Identifying Low and Zero VOC Paint Options